 To establish a battery claim against an officer in California, a plaintiff must prove facts which show unnecessary force was used.
 The rule in California is the same as that in federal excessive force cases under § 1983.

 The Fourth Amendment protects a person from unreasonable searches and seizures.
 The improper seizure of a person on a street will violate the Fourth Amendment.
-Whenever a police officer accosts an individual and restrains his freedom to walk away, he has 'seized' the person.
-A seizure for the purposes of the Fourth Amendment occurs when taking into account all the circumstances surrounding the encounter, the police conduct would have communicated to a reasonable person that he was not at liberty to ignore the police presence and go about his business.
+Whenever a police officer accosts an individual and restrains his freedom to walk away, he has ‘seized’ the person.
+A seizure for the purposes of the Fourth Amendment occurs when taking into account all the circumstances surrounding the encounter, the police conduct having communicated to a reasonable person that he was not at liberty to ignore the police presence and go about his business.

-The Fourth Amendment prohibits only (objectively) unreasonable seizures and the reasonableness of a seizure is measured by the totality of the circumstances.
+The Fourth Amendment prohibits only (objectively) unreasonable seizures, and the reasonableness of a seizure is measured by the totality of the circumstances.
 The way in which a seizure is effectuated can also render it unreasonable.

 An arrest or detention without a judicial warrant is presumed unlawful and in violation of the Fourth Amendment.
-Once a plaintiff meets this burden, the burden of proof shifts to the defendant(s) to establish either that (1) the detention was based upon articulable suspicion or (2) the arrest was based upon probable cause.
+Once a plaintiff meets this burden, the burden of proof shifts to the defendant(s) to establish either that: (1) the detention was based upon articulable suspicion; or (2) the arrest was based upon probable cause.

-The basic detention between a detention and an arrest is that in the case of a detention, it is likely (but not guaranteed) that you will be released once the police finish their investigation.
+The basic distinction between a detention and an arrest is that in the case of a detention, it is likely (but not guaranteed) that you will be released once the police finish their investigation.
 If further evidence is located in the course of the investigation, you will likely be arrested.

 A detention may not be premised on mere curiosity, rumor, or hunch that the detainee is involved in criminal activity.
 Instead, a detention must be justified by specific and articulable facts, measured by facts known to the officer at the time he detains the suspect.